-Board uniformity is a main concern in any printed circuit board manufacturing project.
+Board uniformity is the main concern in any printed circuit board manufacturing project.
 The boards that are non-uniform are discarded because they are not capable to meet requirements of an intended application.
 The production process for big and small remains the same, some changes are made during small PCB production to maintain their quality.
 PCB panelization is performed during the production of small circuit boards to ensure uniformity.
 In this method, various small sized circuit boards are pooled together to form a large panel.
 This helps manufacturers assemble multiple small PCB simultaneously.
 Thus, manufacturers can improve their productivity, as well as ensure uniformity, and quality of circuit boards.
 Panelization technique is also referred as an array format because multiple boards are kept together.
-PCB panelization allows designers to receive high quality boards in big volumes.
+PCB panelization allows designers to receive high-quality boards in big volumes.
 This post discusses everything you need to know about PCB panelization.

 Important PCB Panelization Terms to Know

 The following are a few popular panelization terms used by PCB manufacturers:

 - Depanelization: This technique is performed to remove PCBs from an array.

 - Multiplier: When several identical circuit boards are aligned next to each other in a layout, the resulting panel is known as a multiplier or a simple panel.

 - Mixed Multiplier: If several different boards are placed next to each other in a layout, it is referred as mixed multiplier, or complex panel.